timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Logo is a programming language to control a robot turtle.
+* Logo is a programming language to control a turtle (an object).
 * The turtle is represented as a triangle.
 * You send movement commands to the turtle instructing it where to go.
 * When the pen is down, wherever the turtle goes, it draws a line.